vterra-open/Vterra/ROADMAP.md

 Provide a text prompt field for visitors who prefer not to interact through speech — whether due to environment, accessibility needs, or personal preference.
 The agent responds in the same advisory voice regardless of input method.

-**Scope:** Both live avatar agents.
+**Scope:** All live avatar agents.
 Text input should be available as an optional toggle, not a replacement for the default voice interface.

 ---